dbaileychess/flatbuffers-mkdocs/docs/tutorial.md

 === "C++"

     ```c++
-    // Create the remaing data needed for the Monster.
+    // Create the remaining data needed for the Monster.
     auto name = builder.CreateString("Orc");

     // Create the position struct